sivahuang77/citrux-cli/docs/cli/trusted-folders.md

 - **Don't trust**: Marks the folder as untrusted.
 The CLI will operate in a restricted "safe mode."

-Your choice is saved in a central file (`~/.gemini/trustedFolders.json`), so you will only be asked once per folder.
+Your choice is saved in a central file (`~/.citrux/trustedFolders.json`), so you will only be asked once per folder.

 ## Why trust matters: The impact of an untrusted workspace

-When a folder is **untrusted**, the Gemini CLI runs in a restricted "safe mode" to protect you.
+When a folder is **untrusted**, the Citrux CLI runs in a restricted "safe mode" to protect you.
 In this mode, the following features are disabled:

-1.  **Workspace settings are ignored**: The CLI will **not** load the `.gemini/settings.json` file from the project.
+1.  **Workspace settings are ignored**: The CLI will **not** load the `.citrux/settings.json` file from the project.
 This prevents the loading of custom tools and other potentially dangerous configurations.

 2.  **Environment variables are ignored**: The CLI will **not** load any `.env`